cri-o/cri-o/docs/kpod-images.1.md

 Filter output based on conditions provided (default [])

-**--format="TEMPLATE"**
+**--format**

-Pretty-print images using a Go template.
-Will override --quiet
+Change the default output format.
+This can be of a supported type like 'json' or a Go template.

 **--noheading, -n**